-Some believe only what they read in the papers – tales of union jack shorts, binge drinking and abandonment of inhibitions – this classy portrayal may come as some surprise.
+Long gone are tales of union jack shorts, binge drinking and abandonment of inhibitions – this classy portrayal may come as some surprise.

 Mallorca is in fact breathtakingly stunning.
 From deserted white sand beaches to craggy pine-clad mountain ranges, the exquisite architecture of historic buildings to flower-filled fields heavy with citrus trees, Mallorca offers every kind of beauty for everyone.

 Covid-19 update: Spain is allowing quarantine-free travel for all Britains to Spain.
 More information here.